xernois/backend/readme.md

 # Easy backend

-This project is a basic nodejs "framework" to ease the creation of advanced api, directly based on the nodejs http server.
+This project is a basic nodejs "framework" to ease the creation of advanced api's, based directly on the nodejs http server.
-I am working alone and during my free time on this project, but if you are interrested in this project don't mind contacting me or create a pull request 😉.
+I am working on this project alone and in my spare time, but if you are interested in this project don't hesitate to contact me or create a pull request 😉.

 ## Features